• Skip to primary navigation

 The lunge and split squat are two amazing leg exercises to help get you to where you want to be.
 But the debate about the lunge vs. split squat is one that remains subjective and unanswered.
 They are definitely close in terms of how to perform them, and you feel the burn in similar areas, but lunges and split squats are not the same exercises, so what exactly are the differences?

-In order to help you optimize your training and performance goals, let’s dive in and take a look at these two great exercises.
+In order to help you optimize your training and performance goals, our team at Generation Iron is going to dive in and take a look at these two great exercises.
 From what they are, to muscles worked, the benefits, and of course, what makes them so different, by the end of this, you will have a better idea of just what to do when leg day decides to roll around.

 strong legs